Choose your language:

 The client was very proactive about improving product quality and the overall customer experience.
 During the planning process, TEKsystems’ team worked directly with client stakeholders to build an in-market QA strategy to align with their pre-established product rollout roadmaps.
 During the execution of our solution, the client’s testing and software teams worked side by side with our teams in the four testing facilities.M

-Through our QA and Testing practice, we provided a practice architect with extensive experience developing QA strategies incorporating risk-based testing.
+Through our Quality Management practice, we provided a practice architect with extensive experience developing QA strategies incorporating risk-based testing.
 Tapping into the architect’s expertise proved to be a key differentiator in our solution and enabled a successful engagement.
 She was able to design a custom QA strategy to fit the client’s unique needs and prepare the various test facilities with adequate testing parameters and processes.
 The quality and performance metrics we implemented also helped standardize product code review.

 With more than 100 locations across the country, TEKsystems has relationships with skilled IT resources in every market.
 Leveraging our local market presence, we were able to ramp up teams as needed in the client’s core markets.